fluent/fluent-bit-docs/installation/linux/raspbian-raspberry-pi.md

 ## Update your sources lists

-On Debian and derivative systems such as Raspbian, you need to add our APT server entry to your sources lists, please add the following content at bottom of your **/etc/apt/sources.list** file:
+On Debian and derivative systems such as Raspbian, you need to add our APT server entry to your sources lists, please add the following content at bottom of your **/etc/apt/sources.list** file.

 #### Raspbian 11 \(Bullseye\)